xtuml/bridgepoint/doc-bridgepoint/notes/8417_action_dialect_files/8417_action_dialect_files.dnt.md

 6.5.2 Archetype changes

-A second output buffer is added to point to the action file (retrieved from the _ActionFileManager_ of the PMC).
+A second output buffer is added to point to the action file (retrieved from the _ActionFile_ of the PMC).
 Code is added to persist this buffer to the file alongside the persistence of the regular model data file.

 A function `gen_write_action_statements` is created to handle writing out of actions.
 For each `AB` instance, a method is created to output action bodies